charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 window.onload = function() { ... }
 ```

-At that point you should be able to delete the following directories and files:
+At that point you should be able to delete code that we commented out earlier.
+We can also delete the following directories and files:

 - **make-html**, **make-image** and **tools**
 - **control.js** and **main.js**